Southwestern-College/Lab-03-Quadratic-Formula/README.md

    - Declare three `double` variables: `a`, `b`, and `c`.
    - Prompt the user to enter a value for each coefficient and assign them to `a`, `b`, and `c`.
    - If `a == 0`, display an error message and terminate the program.
 Otherwise, use the discriminant method to determine and display the number and type of solutions.
    - Find the solution(s) using the quadratic formula and display them using `printf`, rounded to four decimal places.
+Read the [`printf` cheat sheet](printf-cheat-sheet.md) for more info.

 ## SAMPLE OUTPUT
 ```